 It is a technique used in the mixing stage of music production.
-It gives the mixing engineer complete control over nuances that might need to be adjusted at different points during a song or music piece.
+It gives the mixing engineer complete control over nuances that might need to be adjusted at different points during a song.

 Jump to paragraph: